Geryes-Doumit/ENSI-COM/README.md

 - To see the events of a day, simply press on the day in the calendar.

 - You'll notice a button at the top left corner, which, when pressed, will allow you to access your profile and settings.

+## Moderation
+When a user creates a post, it isn't shown directly in the main page, because it has to be validated by an Admin.
+As an admin, you can manage posts and users.

 ## License
 This project is licensed under an <a href="https://github.com/Geryes-Doumit/ENSI-COM/edit/main/LICENSE.md">MIT License</a>.